Tammy Pescatelli

-Tammy Pescatelli (born Tammy Gillespie) is an American stand-up comedian.
+Tammy Pescatelli (born Tammy Gillespie, May 15, 1969) is an American stand-up comedian.

-Life and career
+Early life, family and education

-Pescatelli was born in Perry, Ohio, and spent her childhood summers in her mother's hometown of Meadville, Pennsylvania.
+Pescatelli was born in Perry, Ohio.
+She spent summers during her childhood in her mother's hometown Meadville, Pennsylvania.

+Career

 Pescatelli worked as a morning radio show co-host, performer, TV spokeswoman and basketball cheerleader from 1990 to 1995 in the Quad Cities area of southeastern Iowa and northwestern Illinois.
-Pescatelli's comedic career took off after appearing on NBC's Last Comic Standing in 2004.

-Pescatelli married Luca Palanca on February 11, 2008.
-Palanca and Pescatelli moved to Meadville in 2009 after their son was born.
-Both Pescatelli and Palanca are of Italian descent, and her extended family lives in Meadville.
-She is often on the road as a stand-up comedian, so in Meadville her extended family helps look after their son.
 Part of her show's humor originates from the interactions with her and her husband's families.

+Her comedic career took off after appearing on NBC's Last Comic Standing in 2004 when she made the top six.
+She returned the following season but did not make the top 10.

 In 2010, Pescatelli won Comedy Central's Standup Showdown.
-In 2004, she was a finalist on the second and third seasons of Last Comic Standing.
-She was one of the Final Five on NBC‘s Last Comic Standing.

-Pescatelli co-created, executive produced, wrote and starred in a reality television show on WE tv called A Standup Mother (2011), related to Pescatelli's life as a mother, wife, and comedian.
+Pescatelli co-created, executive produced, wrote and starred in a reality television series A Standup Mother (2011) on WE tv.
+Its focus is her life as a mother, wife, and comedian.

 Her comedy special Finding the Funny was released with Netflix in 2013.
 It was selected "New and Noteworthy" by iTunes editors and hit number 3 on the charts.

-She was chosen four years in a row to be included in The New York Post greatest jokes from the past year.
+Personal life

+Pescatelli married Luca Palanca on February 11, 2008.
+They moved to her mother's hometown Meadville, Pennsylvania, in 2009 after their son was born.

 In 2011, Pescatelli was diagnosed with stage 2 ovarian cancer.
 She underwent surgery, was told she was "free and clear" of cancer and did not have to go through chemotherapy.